vtocitu365/Data-Visualization/README.md

 •	Period (days): This is how long a "year" is on one of those planets.
 Very early planets tended to orbit closely to their star, which increased the oscillations favored by the Gravity Method

+•	numPlanets: I created this variable.
+This is the number of planets discovered in the same year as the particular exoplanet by the same planetary discovery method

 ### Planet Discovery Methods
 PLANETDISCMETHOD: Method used to discover the planet.
 This is a category, since there are very few methods used.
 The methods are as follows